 Previously I wrote about Job Level SQL Metrics in Collection Services.
-In this week’s blog, I will review the support added to the Performance Data Investigator (PDI) to allow you to view and analyze these job-level SQL metrics.
+In this blog post, I will review the support added to the Performance Data Investigator (PDI) to allow you to view and analyze these job-level SQL metrics.

-First, you must have the latest Navigator for i PTFs installed as reviewed in the blog Navigator for i Enhancements.
-You will also want to verify that you have the PTFs installed and activated that were noted in the Job Level SQL Metrics in Collection Servicesblog.
+This function was delivered in the 7.2 release, and with PTFs on 7.1, as reviewed in the blog Navigator for i Enhancements; you will also want to verify that you have the PTFs installed and activated that were noted in the Job Level SQL Metrics in Collection Services blog.

-You need to drill down into the Database I/O and subsequent folders to find the graphs and charts of data you can now view on Physical Database I/O metrics – as you can see from the following screen capture, you have several views of these database metrics:
+You need to drill down into the Database I/O and subsequent folders to find the graphs and charts of data.
+There are views of both Physical and Logical Database I/O metrics:

 An example of the Physical Database I/O Overview chart is below.
 You can see the SQL-related physical I/O metrics are summarized by time for the selected collection.

-There are several different ways you can view the physical database I/O – by job, thread, user profile, current user profile, subsystem, or server type – to give you various ways to view and analyze the metrics.
+There are several different ways you can view database I/O – by job, thread, user profile, current user profile, subsystem, or server type – to give you various ways to review and analyze the metrics.

-You will note that the Performance Data Investigator now also supports viewing data from the SQL plan cache and the SQL performance monitor.
-I don’t have time in this blog to go into details on using PDI to look at this data, but for those of you who are interested in database performance, it’s worth getting current on your PTFs and checking out these new features.
+You will note that the Performance Data Investigator also has support to view data from the SQL plan cache and the SQL performance monitor.
+I don’t have time in this blog to go into details on using PDI to look at this data.

-The Performance Data Investigator development team has created documentation on developerWorks that summarizes the latest enhancements that have been made.
-There is an article on the new Database content package that you can look at for more information.
+The Performance Data Investigator development team has documentation on that summarizes the enhancements that have been made.
+There is an article on the Database content package where you can find more information.